 All scheduled and unscheduled campus visitors are strongly encouraged to check in with the respective University office prior to entering any campus building.
 Visitors may check in via email, phone or pre-determined meeting.
 All campus visitors are required to follow Salve Regina’s COVID-19 policies.

 While online ordering is still preferred, customers are welcome to visit the bookstore to shop for course materials, essentials and more.
-All customers must wear a face covering and maintain social distancing.
-Capacity is limited to 18 patrons at a time.
+To see regular hours, visit the bookstore website.

-Health Services works with Newport Hospital to assist students outside of office hours.
-In emergency situations, students should go to the Newport Hospital emergency room or call 911 or the University's emergency line at (401) 341-2325.
+In emergency situations, students should go to the Newport Hospital emergency room, or call 911 or the University's emergency line at (401) 341-2325.

 100 Ochre Point Ave.

 Mail Services offers a variety of mail and shipping services for the University community.
 Stamps and postage can be purchased at this location, as well as UPS and FedEx shipping.
 Prepaid returns may also be dropped off for USPS, UPS and FedEx pickup.

 McKillop Library is fully accessible to the Salve Regina community and has resumed regular hours as listed on the library's website.
 Librarians are ready to help with research strategies; finding articles, books and films in library databases and online; and to connect you with any other campus services you may need.

 The library cafe is open for business.
 Food may be consumed in the first-floor cafe area, and beverages can be consumed throughout the library.

 New this year: Come by and check out the library's collection of board games, outdoor games, baking kits and sewing machines to fill your leisure time.

 Rodgers Recreation Center